AdguardTeam/AdguardKnowledgeBase/01.general/06.userscripts/docs.en.md

 ## Introduction

 First, let's get it clear.
 What is a userscript?
-Userscripts (we also call them "extensions" sometimes) are, de-facto, mini-programs written in Javascript.
+Userscripts (we also call them "extensions") are, de-facto, mini-programs written in Javascript.
 They modify or extend the functionality of one or more websites.
-Many AdGuard users must already be familiar with such userscripts as AdGuard Assistant, Popup Blocker, and AdGuard Extra.
+Many AdGuard users may be already familiar with such userscripts as AdGuard Assistant, Popup Blocker, and AdGuard Extra.

 <a name="products"></a>

 ### Supported apps

-Working as a user script manager, AdGuard can significantly broaden website functionality.
-You can add your custom scripts or manage existing ones in our three products: [AdGuard for Windows](https://kb.adguard.com/en/windows/features/extensions), [AdGuard for Android](https://kb.adguard.com/en/android/overview#extensions-support) and [AdGuard for Mac](https://kb.adguard.com/en/macos/overview#extensions).
+AdGuard can significantly broaden website functionality by acting as a userscript manager.
+You can add your custom scripts or manage the existing ones in our three products: [AdGuard for Windows](https://kb.adguard.com/en/windows/features/extensions), [AdGuard for Android](https://kb.adguard.com/en/android/overview#extensions-support) and [AdGuard for Mac](https://kb.adguard.com/en/macos/overview#extensions).

 <a name="scripts"></a>